By Chris (Rain) Avila

 Oct 16, 2017

-So if you’re new to Linux and you’re coming from a Windows background one of the basic concepts you would need to grasp is the way file permissions work on linux systems.
-If you’re in your home directory and you run “ls -la” you will likely see a list something like this returned:
+So, if you’re new to Linux and you’re coming from a Windows background, one of the basic concepts you will need to grasp is the way file permissions work on Linux systems.

-But what does ay of it mean?
-Lets take file.txt as an example.
-The file “file.txt” has the permissions “-rw-rw-r–.” which can also be written as “0664”.
-A files permissions are essentially broken down into three groups: permissions for the owner, group, and others (in that order).
-The numerical value assigned to each of these is 4 for read permissions, 2 for write permissions, and 1 for execute permissions.
+Let’s take file.txt as an example.
+The file “file.txt” has the permissions “-rw-rw-r–.” which can also be written as “0664.”
+A file’s permissions are essentially broken down into three groups: permissions for the owner, group and others (in that order).
+The numerical value assigned to each of these is four for read permissions, two for write permissions and one for execute permissions.

-With the permissions given, the owner “bob” has read and write permissions, as well as everyone in the “bob” group.
+With the permissions given, the owner “Bob” has read and write permissions, as well as everyone in the “Bob” group.
 Others can read the file, but can’t make any changes to the file nor execute it.
 The first dash in the permissions is not actually a permission but is meant to represent the file type.
-Regular files are marked with a dash “-“ an directories with a “d”.
+Regular files are marked with a dash “-“ and directories with a “d”.

 To quickly touch on the some of the other commands used: